ClayData/react-portfolio/README.md

 This is my personal portfolio site built with React and Material-Ui.
 It is all on a single page and contains a projects and about section.
 I am using Google Firebase to host the site.
 There is no database associated with the site, any data used is from a small JSON file.
+The hamburger menu in the top left contains links to my GitHub, LinkedIn, Resume and opens an email launch.
+The Projects section is below the About section.
+It contains three full stack applications with short descriptions of each.
+The more button on the bottom of the card opens a modal that displays the different tech used in each application and links to the respective repositories and live sites.

 ![](portfolio-shot.png)